nomadicGopher/AI_Assisted_Development_Manifesto/README.md

 # Prompt Engineering Manifesto
 It is easy for AI to be used for practically anything to everything related to software engineering.
-The following are guidelines for programmers to remain self-improving and efficient as opposed to solely floating on vibes.
+The following are guidelines for programmers leveraging AI to remain self-improving and efficient as opposed to solely floating on vibes.

 ## When to use AI
 * **Without code as context**